Think Outside the Hospital

 Population Health Staff

-- Elizabeth Majestic, Vice President for Population Health
+- Kathryn Bazylewicz, Vice President of Marketing and Population Health

 - Madeleine Frey, Director of Population Health, Evaluation

 - Maureen Graham, Senior Administrative Assistant

 Cottage Health Board of Directors Population Health Task Force